-This is the first and most important question because cost can be a disqualifying factor for some would-be builders.
-Though the numbers may be deceiving at first, it is generally a great deal more expensive to build your own house than to buy one that already exists.
+This is the first and most important question for should I buy or build a house.
+Cost can be a disqualifying factor for some would-be builders.
+Though the numbers may be deceiving at first, it is generally a great deal more expensive to build your own house than to buying existing homes.

-You could be given the opposite impression if you only consider the initial outlay of capital.
-Indeed, Bankrate notes that “The median sales price of an existing home was $353,900 as of October 2021, according to the National Association of Realtors, while the average cost of building a house is $283,130.”
+Bankrate notes that “The median sales price of an existing home was $454,900 as of October 2022, according to the National Association of Realtors, while the average cost of building a house is $543,600.”

-Thus, says Bankrate, it actually costs roughly $70,000 more on average to “build” your home than to buy it.
-According to the National Association of Realtors, when all figures and costs are accounted for, the average cost to buy a single-family home in 2020 was just under $309,000, whereas the average cost to build a brand new home was more than $485,000.
+According to the National Association of Realtors, when all figures and costs are accounted for, the average cost for homeowners to buy an existing single-family home in December 2022 was $366,900, whereas the average cost to build a brand new home was more than $485,000.
 That’s a pretty significant difference, one that can price out a significantly percentage of prospective home-builders.

-No matter which option you choose, land has its own value that is a direct function of its surrounding region and community.
-This is something you must bear in mind as you consider any subsequent costs of buying or building a house.
+No matter which option you choose, building a home vs buying, land has its own value that is a direct function of its surrounding region and community.
+This is something you must bear in mind as you consider any construction projects.

 What is the outlook for your local housing market?

 Note that what you can spend to build a new construction home is subject to some fairly wide price variations.
 There are several reasons for this.
 First, and most obviously, you have options when it comes to building materials.
 You can choose between: